-I am an attachment based psychoanalytic psychotherapist with eighteen years experience offering relational counselling and psychotherapy from my private practices in Crouch End and Highbury & Islington.
+I am an attachment based psychoanalytic psychotherapist with twenty years experience offering relational counselling and psychotherapy from my private practices in Crouch End and Highbury & Islington.
 I am registered with the United Kingdom Council for Psychotherapy (UKCP).

 As a therapist, I am passionate about providing the opportunity for individuals to understand themselves better through sharing their struggles in a safe, non-judgmental environment.
 The therapy relationship enables people to explore the choices they have made and the patterns they may repeat and feel stuck in, and helps bring about change and news ways of relating.